mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 ## Denial of Service

-The is a risk of an amplification attack when the Concentrator sends a TCP SYN in response of a TCP Connect TLV.
-Whenever the TCP SYN is larger than the client request, the Concentrator amplifies the client traffic.
+There is a risk of an amplification attack when the Concentrator sends a TCP SYN in response of a TCP Connect TLV.
+When a TCP SYN is larger than the client request, the Concentrator amplifies the client traffic.
 To mitigate such attacks, the Concentrator SHOULD rate limit the number of pending TCP Connect from a given client.